Design Engineer.

 Talks, interviews, and community.

 I don’t theorize.
-I put myself in the environment and figure it out by doing.
+I learn by building — put myself in the environment and figure it out by doing.

-What I build, I share.
+What I build, I open-source.
 Shared systems compound.
 Closed ones decay.

 What I ship with.